Spiritual Direction

 How often do we meet?

-Most people choose to meet once a month.
-But we can meet more or less often depending on your needs.
+Most people choose to meet once a month, but we can meet more or less often depending on your preference.
 Sessions last one hour.

 How many sessions will I need?

-People in demanding situations often choose open-ended direction as a way of finding sustenance for their work and for cultivating a richer relationship with God.
+People in demanding situations often choose ongoing spiritual direction as a way of finding sustenance for their work and for cultivating a richer relationship with God.
 We can also meet for a limited length of time if you prefer.

 Do you offer mental health services?